ankitsikkacts/AgentFound-Starter-Kit/README.md

-# AgentFoundry Monitoring Starter Kit
+# Agent Foundry Monitoring Starter Kit

-Welcome to the AgentFoundry Starter Kit!
-This guide will help you quickly set up and deploy AgentFoundry on AWS.
+Welcome to the Agent Foundry Starter Kit!
+This guide will help you quickly set up and deploy Agent Foundry on AWS.
 Follow these simple steps to get your agent environment up and running.

 ## Quick Start Guide